osjoberg/LinqCache/Readme.md

 LinqCache
 =========
 LinqCache is a simple yet poweful framework for caching LINQ queries.
-The framework works seamlessly wheter the backing data store is objects, XML, LINQ-to-SQL, Entity Framework, NHibernate or any other LINQ enabled provider.
+The framework works seamlessly whether the backing data store is objects, XML, LINQ-to-SQL, Entity Framework, NHibernate or any other LINQ enabled provider.
-You can also extend the frame work with your own custom cache containers or custom cache invalidation rules.
+You can also extend the framework with your own custom cache containers or custom cache invalidation rules.

 Install via NuGet
 -----------------